nathanielcompton/django-docker-webapp-demo/README.md

   - Installing all libraries and Python dependencies

-With Python, the ability to quickly restart and rebuild a healthy development environment without the hassle of traditional (and historically frustrating) virtual environment management.
+With Python, the ability to quickly restart and rebuild a healthy development environment is extremely vital.
+This is especially important given Python's reputation of being a hassle with virtual environment setup, multiple package management libraries, etc. Docker helps to streamline all of that.

-Verify a successful build by navigating to ``localhost:8000/sanity``.

 ## Code Formatting, Configuration Management and Cleanliness
 I included the [Black] formatting tool to maintain a high-degree of code format